Free museum entry for New Zealanders and people living in New Zealand

 Papua New Guinea

 Papua New Guinea is one of the most linguistically and culturally diverse countries in the world.
-With a population of around 10 million, it is home to more than 800 distinct languages and thousands of cultural groups, many of which maintain traditional practices, knowledge systems, and governance structures.
+Its population is around 10 million, and is home to more than 800 distinct languages and 1000s of cultural groups, many maintaining traditional practices, knowledge systems, and governance structures.
 Tok Pisin, Hiri Motu, and English are the official languages, but local languages dominate daily village life, meaning multilingualism is the norm.

 Diversity is also expressed through art, ritual, and performance.
 Ceremonial practices, such as singsings (gatherings with dance, music, and costume), vary widely across regions and are used to affirm alliances, resolve conflicts, and celebrate milestones.